appmagine/react-jsonapi/README.md

 - `getInitialVars` - A function that returns an object of initial query variables.

+- `loadFromCache` - A value to use as the default value for the `loadFromCache` option of all queries defined by `queries`.

+- `alwaysFetch` - A value to use as the default value for the `alwaysFetch` option of all queries defined by `queries`.

+- `updateCache` - A value to use as the default value for the `updateCache` option of all queries defined by `queries`.

 These options are also added as static properties to the returned component so they can be referenced when defining other components.

 ##### Query definition objects

-A query definition object defines either a model or collection query.
+A query definition object defines either a model or collection query or fragment.
 A model query instantiates a model class and requests a single model [resource](https://jsonapi.org/format/#document-resource-objects) like `/articles/1`.
 A collection query instantiates a collection class and requests a collection of model resources like `/articles`.

-Model and collection queries share the same options related to the parts of the URL that define what data to include for each model resource but have different options related to the other parts of the URL.
+Model and collection queries share the same options related to the parts of the URL that specify what data to include for each model resource but have different options related to the parts of the URL that specify which top-level resource or resources to return.

-Options that specify the resource to return for a **model query**:
+Options that specify the top-level resource to return for a **model query** or
+fragment:

   * `model` - the model class to use.
   * `id` (required) - the ID of the resource to fetch.

-Options that specify the resources to return for a **collection query**:
+Options that specify the top-level resources to return for a **collection query** or fragment:

   * `model` - the collection class to use.
   * `filter` - a string or object to pass as the JSON API